adamfitzhugh/gcp-ace/exam-guide.md

     1.1 Setting up cloud projects and accounts.
 Activities include:

     * Creating projects

+        * To create a project navigate to Select a Project and click New Project

     * Assigning users to predefined IAM roles within a project

+        * From the left hand pane navigate to IAM & Admin > IAM > Add and specify your users and roles

     * Managing users in Cloud Identity (manually and automated)

+        * From the left hand pane click IAM & Admin > IAM to view users and what roles are assigned to them
+        * Clicking the roles tab shows the top level roles and what users/accounts are assigned to them

     * Enabling APIs within projects

+        * From the left hand pane navigate to API's and services > Library & select your project
+        * Search and click the API you want to enable
+        * Click Enable

     * Provisioning one or more Stackdriver workspaces

+        * From the left hand pane click Stackdriver > Monitoring and ensure a project is selected
+        * Click the drop down next to the project name and select Create Workspace
+        * Select your project and click Create Workspace

     1.2 Managing billing configuration.
 Activities include:

     * Creating one or more billing accounts

+        * From the left hand pane click Billing console
+        * Click Create account to create a new account
+        * Self serve billing accounts are paid by credit/debit cards
+        * Invoiced billing accounts are sent to customers

     * Linking projects to a billing account

+        * From Billing page go to Account Management
+        * Under 'Projects linked to this billing account' locate the project you want to move
+        * Select 'Change billing' then choose the destination billing account

     * Establishing billing budgets and alerts

+        * From the Billing page click Budgets & alerts
+        * Click Create Budget
+        * Specify the projects to associate with the alert
+        * Specify cost amounts

     * Setting up billing exports to estimate daily/monthly charges

+        * From the Billing page click Billing export
+        * You can either export to Big Query or File Export, so choose which option you'd like

     1.3 Installing and configuring the command line interface (CLI), specifically the Cloud SDK (e.g., setting the default project).

+        * Using Debian/Ubuntu - run 'apt-get'
+        * Using Red Hat/CentOS - run 'yum'
+        * Using Windows - download appropriate installer from cloud.google.com

+        * Once installed, you will need to initialise the SDK using 'gcloud init' command
+        * You are prompted to authenticate with Google when you go to the URL
+        * Copy the response code into your terminal window
+        * Next you are prompted to enter a project by either selecting an already existing one, or creating a new one (this will be your default project)

 2. Planning and configuring a cloud solution